kuzzleio/documentation/src/sdk-reference/js/6/getting-started/react/index.md

 Kuzzle provides pub/sub features that can be used to trigger real-time notifications based on the state of your data (for a deep-dive on notifications check out the [realtime notifications]({{ site_base_path }}sdk-reference/js/6/realtime-notifications/) documentation).

-So, for our app, we just have to subscript and call the previously created `setMessages` action to put message in the Redux state.
+We now just have to subscribe to the `messages` collection and call the previously created `setMessages` action to push messages to the Redux state.
 In _src/App.js_:

 ```javascript